BananaChristian/Unnameable/README.md

 ```
 #Normal use of the heap promoter
-heap int x=10;
+heap i32 x=10;
-heap mut int y=67;
+heap mut i32 y=67;
-heap const int z=78;
+heap const i32 z=78;

-heap int x; #This will not be allowed as the compiler will ask for an initialization(If its important to be placed on the heap atleast initialize it)
+heap i32 x; #This will not be allowed as the compiler will ask for an initialization(If its important to be placed on the heap atleast initialize it)

 heap int? x=null; #This will be rejected by the compiler as we dont want to account for nulls in SAGE
 heap int? x; #Same story not allowed